Tahitian Vanilla Tart with Summer Fruits & Sweet Wine Glaze

 Fruit tarts are my favorite.
 And vanilla.
 Yum!The glaze is a nice touch.

-4. enrisa marie said:
+• http://foodhuntress.blogspot.com enrisa marie

 Vanilla brings good memories to me, but fortunately we don’t have to import them anymore- vanilla beans are already grown in the Philippines.
 Hey, you don’t have to feel nervous cooking next to a Top Chef.
 Look at this dessert you created.
 So Top Chef.
 I love you.

-5. Colloquial Cook said:
+• http://colloquialcookin.canalblog.com Colloquial Cook

 Ahah, I bet you obsessively polished each single gooseberry with a mini cloth (“yeah, I don’t care” – MON OEIL!
-You tweezer-adjusted the fruits on the custard I can tell)The red currants are suspisciously shiny :-P
+You tweezer-adjusted the fruits on the custard I can tell)The red currants are suspisciously shiny 😛

 Good job monsieur Zen :-) Tahiti should make you a honorary citizen.
 That should at least get you a free holiday at the beach.